How To Setup Email Alerts (DVR)

 Step 6: Apply the settings to all cameras simultaneously by clicking on the Copy button.

-Select All to copy all channels connected on your device to the motion detection schedule.
+Select All to copy all channels connected to your device to the motion detection schedule.

 Step 7: Click Save to save all settings to your system.